gap777/RomanCalculatorC/README.md

 Roman Numeral Calculator

-This is a C++ solution for the "Roman Numeral Calculator" kata.
+This is a C solution for the "Roman Numeral Calculator" kata.